MeCCSA email discussion list

 MeCCSA operates a discussion and information list through the JISCMail system.

 This mailing list is a free service and is not restricted to members.
-It is an unmoderated list and content reflect the views of those who post to the list and not of MeCCSA as an organisation.
+Please note that this is an unmoderated list and its content reflects the views of those who post to the list, not of MeCCSA as an organisation.

 MeCCSA recommends that the list be used only for posting of information (for example about events, publications, conferences, lectures) of interest to members or to promote discussion of current issues of wide general interest in the field.
 Posts to the MeCCSA mailing list are public, indexed by Google, and can be accessed from the JISCMail website.

 Any messages posted to the list are subject to the JISCMail acceptable use policy, which states that users should avoid “engaging in unreasonable behaviour, or disrupting the general flow of discussion on a list” (see bottom of this page for more details).

 To post a message to all the people currently subscribed to the list, send an email to: MECCSA@JISCMAIL.AC.UK

 Please note that you have to send messages from the email address with which you are subscribed to the list in order for your email to be posted.
 The list does not accept attachments, so everything must be in the body of the email.

 To post a message on the list if you are not a subscriber (subject to approval), please get in touch with Elizabeth Poole.